brimdata/zed/docs/lake/design.md

 underlying data objects thereby allowing time travel to work in the face of deletes.

-For example, this commmand deletes the three objects and/or commits referenced by the given tags:
+For example, this command deletes the three objects and/or commits referenced by the data object IDs:
 ```
 zed lake delete -p logs <id> <id> <id>
 ```

-> TBD: when a scan encounters an object that was physically deleted, it should simply
+> TBD: when a scan encounters an object that was physically deleted for
-> continue on and issue a warning of the query endpoint warnings channel.
+> whatever reason, it should simply continue on and issue a warning on
+> the query endpoint "warnings channel".

 ### Purge and Vacate